sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/install-plugins.md

 sudo sensu-install -p 'sensu-plugins-influxdb:2.0.0'
 {{< /code >}}

-We recommend using a configuration management tool or using [Sensu assets][5] to pin the versions of any plugins installed in production.
+We recommend using a configuration management tool or using [Sensu dynamic runtime assets][5] to pin the versions of any plugins installed in production.

 {{% notice note %}}
 **NOTE**: If a plugin is not Sensu Go-enabled and there is no analogue on Bonsai, you can add the necessary functionality to make the plugin compatible with Sensu Go.
 Follow [this discourse.sensu.io guide](https://discourse.sensu.io/t/contributing-assets-for-existing-ruby-sensu-plugins/1165) to walk through the process.
 {{% /notice %}}

-## Troubleshoot the sensu-install tool
+### Troubleshoot the sensu-install tool

 Some plugins require additional tools to install them successfully.
 An example is the [Sensu disk checks plugin][3].